 There are two types of composting toilets – the self-contained and the central composting commodes.
 And choosing between either of these two is one of the first steps you have to take before purchasing a composting toilet.

-With self-contained style, the toilet contains, processes and converts wastes into fertilizer directly inside the units.
+With a self-contained style, the toilet contains, processes and converts wastes into fertilizer directly inside the units.
 They don’t have to move the waste from one location to another, and so no flushing system is required.
 This design makes them appear bulkier than regular toilets, but they actually do not take up too much space, and most like the Nature Head’s NH-SPH can fit into tiny spaces.

 To speed up the decomposition of the waste and eliminate odors, self-contained toilets function with bulking materials such as sawdust or peak moss.
 You’ll find that the Nature Head’s toilets come with a peak moss starter for decomposition.
 Even more, self-contained electric toilets feature a heater for speeding up the composting process and a fan for ventilation.
 The best part about these commodes is that they can be used at home with zero plumbing.
 Also, you should note that self-contained toilets are ideal for limited use as their waste storage is smaller and requires frequent emptying.
 Most of the toilets on our review are self-contained electric toilets, except the non-electric Sun Mar Excel model.